 Chapman Botanical Gardens

 Apalachicola is full of hidden gems where you can have an experience like no other.
 Adjoining the Orman House Historic State Park is Chapman Botanical Gardens.
-The gardens are named after Dr. Alvin Chapman, a respected 19th century botanist.
-He was the author of “Flora of the Southern United States” the first book outlining many species of plants in the south.
-Chapman is also credited with the discovery of various rare plants in Florida. with Chapman Oak and Chapman’s Rhododendron being named after the botanist.
+The gardens are named after Dr. Alvin Chapman, a respected 19th-century botanist.
+He was the author of “Flora of the Southern United States,” the first book outlining many species of plants in the South.
+Chapman is also credited with the discovery of various rare plants in Florida, and Chapman oak and Chapman’s rhododendron were named after the botanist.

 The gardens feature a variety of areas where you can find peace and solitude.
 The butterfly garden is an excellent place to simply relax while an array of native and migratory butterflies flutter around you.
 There are several seating areas located around the garden, including a gazebo.